What Is the Meaning of Green Economy?

 The United Nations Environment Programme (UNEP) has developed a working definition of the green economy, according to which a green economy is one that results in improved human well-being and social equity, while significantly reducing environmental risks and ecological scarcities.
-In other economy, a green economy is one which is low in carbon, is resource efficient and socially inclusive¹.

 It presents an opportunity to advance both sustainability and social equity as functions of a stable and prosperous economic system within our planet’s finite resources and growing capacity.
-The Green Economy is a pathway towards achieving the 2030 Agenda for Sustainable Development, which includes overcoming immense global challenges such as eradicating poverty².
+The green economy is a pathway towards achieving the 2030 Agenda for Sustainable Development, which includes overcoming immense global challenges such as eradicating poverty .

 At the same time, the green economy is not a concept that can or should replace that of sustainable development.
 However, the relevance of the green economy as far as sustainable development is concerned, is that there is a growing recognition that achieving sustainability relies primarily on getting the economy right.

 It is clear that if we continue to rely on growth generated by the “brown economy”, that is an economy which is based on fossil fuels and resource inefficiency and depletion as well as environmental degradation and social marginalization, it is unlikely that it will be possible to transition to a sustainable growth model .

 Different approaches leading to a common goal of green economy

 There are many ways to conceptualize the green economy and so different countries have adopted slightly different approaches.
 It can be referred to on the basis of different sectors of the economy, such as energy or manufacturing, but it can also be considered on the basis of topics, such as pollution.